 Welsh Football Trust (WFT)

-I have helped to write, develop and deliver the UEFA/WFT A Youth Licence (Level 4) and have previously acted as coach educator and mentor at Level 3.
+I have helped to write, develop and deliver the UEFA/WFT A Youth Licence (Level 4) and have previously acted as coach educator and mentor at Levels 3 and 4.
 I am currently supervising research projects partially funded through the WFT.